 - Our anthropological team has examined patients’ cultural narratives while on placebo treatment.

-- Our sociological team has analyzed demographic variables associated with placebo responses.
+- Our sociological team has analyzed demographic variables associated with responses in the patient-clinician relationship.

 Bishop FL, Jacobson EE, Shaw J, Kaptchuk TJ.
 Scientific tools, fake treatments or triggers for psychological healing: How RCT participants conceptualize placebos.
 Soc Sci Med 2012.